 Let’s do the math

-Next, take a look at value of the Priority Pass Select lounge membership.
-This card let’s you and all of your traveling companions into more than 1,000 lounges around the world.
+Next, take a look at the value of the Priority Pass Select lounge membership.
+This card lets you and up to three traveling companions into more than 1,000 lounges around the world.
 And, in some airports, they let you charge $28 per person at member restaurants.
-At my home airport in Denver, there’s a restaurant called the Timberline that’s part of Priority Pass Select, and it’s not uncommon for my family of five to begin and end our journeys by going out to eat there with up to $140 in free food and beverages.
+At my home airport in Denver, there’s a restaurant called the Timberline that’s part of Priority Pass Select, and it’s not uncommon for my family of five to begin and end our journeys by going out to eat there with up to $112 in free food and beverages.

 Is the Chase Sapphire Reserve card right for everyone?